heremaps/naksha/docs/AUTH.md

 }
 ```

-Thumb rule is - **All specified Access Attributes** should match with resource attributes, to call an AttributeMap to have a MATCH.
+Thumb rule is - **All specified Access Attributes** should match with (ARM) resource attributes, to call an AttributeMap to have a MATCH.

 So: